 The Solution: Actively Encourage Communication

 There’s no shortcut to tackling this challenge.
 The most effective way to overcome breaks in communication with your their-party service provider is to actively strive to keep the channels of communication open and functioning.
 Email is one of the most efficient ways to go about this.
 Additionally, you can supplement it with other forms of communication like video conferencing.
-And most importantly, arrange for a few team-visits each year so the offshore team can connect better with your emails.
+And most importantly, arrange for a few team-visits each year so the offshore development team can connect better with your emails.

 Challenge 3: Lack of Team Structure